Braves vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 - In their last 10 games with a total, the Braves and their opponents are 7-3-0 when it comes to hitting the over.

-- The Braves did not cover its most recent game with a spread.
-Atlanta's past four games have finished above the point total, and the average total in that stretch was 9.2.
+- The Braves are winless against the spread in their last two chances.
+Atlanta's last five games have finished above the set point total, and the average over/under during that span was 9.3.

 Explore More About This Game